HPS Investment Partners: Legal actions

-Controversies and legal actions

-On November 21, 2018 LBI Media filed for Chapter 11 bankruptcy protection with the United States Bankruptcy Court for the District of Delaware.
-Afterwards the company created a bankruptcy-exit plan where HPS would take over the company.
-Bondholders of the company such as York Capital Management and Caspian Capital launched a lawsuit to oppose the deal and stated the plan was product of insider trading and fraud.
-Both LBI Media and HPS denied the allegation and said the plan followed standard market practices and big boy letter was signed.
-In April 2019, HPS and the bondholders came to an agreement on the plan after agreeing to boost recoveries for bondholders.
-HPS then took over LBI Media.

 On August 17, 2020, Citigroup filed a lawsuit against HPS, Brigade Capital and Symphony Asset Management, seeking to return their share of $504 million from a near $900 million payment that Citi said it paid by mistake to Revlon's lenders.
 The payments were related to loans made to Revlon by various private lenders which included the three firms.
 The lenders took the position that they were not obligated to return the money.
-On February 16, 2021, a Federal court ruled that the lenders are under no obligation to return any of the monies mistakenly received.
-However Citigroup asked the United States Court of Appeals for the Second Circuit for an appeal and on September 8, 2022, the court ruled in favour of Citigroup reversing the 2021 ruling.
+On February 16, 2021, a federal court ruled that the lenders were under no obligation to return any of the monies mistakenly received.
+Despite this ruling, Citigroup asked the United States Court of Appeals for the Second Circuit for an appeal and, on September 8, 2022, the court ruled in favour of Citigroup reversing the 2021 ruling.
 The lenders then requested an appeal but were denied by the court on October 12, 2022.

-In June 2023, Jacob Chetrit sued HPS over 850 Third Avenue claiming the firm filed a fraudulent deed.
-Chetrit claimed when he handed over the property to HPS, he signed a deed showing the balance on the loans to be $320 million.
+In June 2023, Jacob Chetrit sued HPS over 850 Third Avenue, claiming the firm filed a fraudulent deed.
+Chetrit claimed that when he handed over the property to HPS, he signed a deed showing the balance on the loans to be $320 million.
 HPS allegedly created a separate deed showing a balance of only $266 million.
 The reduced loan amount allowed HPS to charge Chetrit more for other expenses like an exit fee and interest costs.